CLEAN-EVAL: Clean Evaluation on Contaminated Large Language Models: Experiments

 \paragraph{Implementation Details.} Each tested use case is provided with task-specific instructions.
-For instance, a dataset attributed to CNN/Dailymail would receive a prompt such as ``The task is to summarize this article:''.
+For instance, one instance attributed to CNN/Dailymail would receive a prompt such as ``The task is to summarize this article:''.
 Detailed designs for all prompts are in Appendix \ref{data}.

-\paragraph{Results and Analysis} The results, presented in Table \ref{tab:1} and Table \ref{tab:ICL-NLG}, demonstrate consistently higher performance scores across all tasks when exposed to data contamination compared to both contamination calibration and clean data.
-This indicates a tangible performance benefit for models in specific tasks due to data contamination, improving their overall efficacy.

-Notably, for straightforward tasks like RTE, IMDB, and COPA, the model showcases robust generalization abilities, as evidenced by the strong performance on clean datasets \footnote{Since we can not access the training dataset of text-davinci-003, we can not exclude the potential contamination in these datasets.}.
-And when contamination is present on these tasks, the model returns the answer almost right.
+\paragraph{Results and Analysis} The results displayed in Table \ref{tab:1} and Table \ref{tab:2} consistently showcase superior performance across all tasks in the presence of data contamination, surpassing the possible no-contamination and Clean-Eval settings.
+This emphasizes a distinct performance advantage influenced by data contamination.
+Notably, the model demonstrates robust generalization across more straightforward tasks like RTE, IMDB, and QQP, which is evident from its strong performance even without possible contamination.
+However, when contamination occurs in these tasks, the model sustains a near-optimal performance level.

-However, in more complex tasks such as GSM8K and MultiArith in mathematical reasoning, and MMLU and CEVAL in Exams, a significant performance gap between Contamination and Clean is observed.
-Here, the model's reduced performance on clean datasets may be attributed to the absence of a generated chain of thought, leading to performance degradation.
-Additionally, as depicted in Table \ref{tab:ICL-NLG}, even when limiting the processing to the first three sentences or fewer of an article, our method effectively reduces the extent of data contamination.
-All the results demonstrate that processing with our \textit{Clean-Eval} method causes a gradual performance decline, aligning more closely with the performance in a clean setting.
+The Clean-Eval setting is reliable, revealing the model's genuine capability.
+Many datasets exhibit performance levels close to those without contamination.
+Yet, a performance gap exists between the possible no-contamination and Clean-Eval settings, especially in more intricate tasks involving mathematical reasoning, such as GSM8K and MultiArith.
+The model's reduced performance in the possible no-contamination setting might stem from a lack of chain of thought, leading to performance degradation.
+Moreover, as depicted in Table \ref{tab:2}, our approach effectively mitigates data contamination, even when limiting processing to the first three sentences or fewer in an article.
+All results indicate that employing our \textit{Clean-Eval} method results in a gradual performance decline, aligning more closely with the possible no-contamination setting.